 Movement disorders specialists are neurologists who specialize in conditions such as Parkinson's disease and have experience treating it at every stage.
 The Parkinson's Foundation recommends people diagnosed with PD make a movement disorders doctor a major part of their healthcare team.
 If you live near a medical center that has a movement disorders program, one of these specialists may be your regular PD doctor.
 For those without easy access to an academic medical center or a specialist in private practice, we recommend a nearby general neurologist for most of your care and then traveling a longer distance a few times a year to see a specialist.

-Speech-language pathologists assess and treat communication, speech and swallowing problems.
+A specialist in the diagnosis and treatment of speech and language disorders.
+Can also assess and treat swallowing difficulties. assess and treat communication, speech and swallowing problems.
 These therapists can help ease PD-related speaking and eating challenges if they arise.

 An occupational therapist can help change your home or work environment, your approach to tasks and even the tasks themselves to meet any PD-related challenges.
 Occupational therapists can also help you find any assistive devices — from a swivel seat for your car to a specialized computer mouse — suited to your needs.